Monitoring the status of devices within a mission-critical system is vital to its operation.

 “The newly designed TSL MPA1-MIX MADI-V units feature an extremely intuitive layout.
 The left to right ascending order of the knobs is very user-friendly as the operator can easily find the channel they need, without having to look directly at the panel.
 The ‘V’ pattern also has a nice aesthetic look to it.”

-Design Engineer, NEP’s U.S. Broadcast Services team.
+Michael Naugle, Design Engineer, NEP U.S. Broadcast Services

 “Turner has always encouraged workplace innovation, and partnering with TSL allowed us to develop a solution that genuinely improved operational workflow.
 We're now exploring ways to roll this setup out across the whole organization.”

-CNN Field Engineer
+Terry York, Field Engineer

 “We used to monitor everything manually.
 This was stressful because inevitably mistakes could sometimes be made by this method; it was also very inefficient.
 Now we have an automated system that we can rely on.
 InSite works, giving us the information we need when we need it and displayed in a way we like.”